 “They extend terms of office,” Westerfield said.

-For example, if passed, district court judges would have their term doubled to eight years starting in 2022.
+For example, district court judges would have their term doubled to eight years starting in 2022.
 Commonwealth’s attorneys would have term limits increase from six years to eight years starting in 2030.
 The amendment would also raise experience requirements for district court candidates.

 “I think it’s good to require more time to practice law,” he said.